mm80843/T3.5/docs/Benef/PBN__Benef_731.md

 ## Articles mentionning this Benefit

 * [Smart cities and the pandemic: digital technologies on the urban management of Brazilian cities](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_143.md)

+## Name of the Benefit

+Innovative solutions and collaborations stimulate economic growth and problem-solving